openstack-archive/fuel-docs/pages/user-guide/create-environment/1000-start-create-env.rst

    :width: 40%

 Use the **admin** username
-and the Fuel password you created above;
+and the Fuel password you created above.
-the password is **admin** if you did not reset it during installation.

 The Fuel UI screen appears: